-- Students between the ages of 14 21 enrolled in an educational program - Students not already receiving Vocational Rehab services - Students with a current IEP or 504 plan or other documentation of a disability - Parental permission
+• Students between the ages of 14 - 21 enrolled in an educational program

+Students not already receiving Vocational Rehab services

+• Students with a current IEP or 504 plan or other documentation of a disability please call 815-936-0100 ext.
-For more information or to enroll in the Fast Track Transition Program, please call 815-936-0100 ext.
 229 to speak to Options CIL's Youth Transition Advocate.